marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/determining-the-alignment-of-functions-types-or-variables.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: alignment, type alignment, variable alignment

 .. _alignment:

-.. index:: alignment

-.. index:: type alignment

-.. index:: variable alignment

 Determining the Alignment of Functions, Types or Variables
 **********************************************************